-Management has applied judgments in the assessment of the Company's ability to continue as a going concern when preparing its financial statements for the six months ended July 31, 2018 and 2017.
+Management has applied judgments in the assessment of the Company's ability to continue as a going concern when preparing its financial statements for the nine months ended October 31, 2018 and 2017.
 Management prepares the financial statements on a going concern basis unless management either intends to liquidate the entity or to cease trading, or has no realistic alternative but to do so.
 In assessing whether the going concern assumption is appropriate, management takes into account all available information about the future, which is at least, but is not limited to, twelve months from the end of the reporting period.
 Management considered a wide range of factors relating to current and expected profitability, debt repayment schedules and potential sources of replacement financing.
-As a result of the assessment, management concluded there are significant doubt as to the ability of the Company to meet its obligations as they fall due and, accordingly, the ultimate appropriateness of the use of accounting principles applicable to a going concern.
+As a result of the assessment, management concluded that the Company has adequate ability to meet its obligations as they fall due and, accordingly, the ultimate appropriateness of the use of accounting principles applicable to a going concern.